 - Traditional Chinese with Pinyin/English

-We highly recommend the 樂樂文化 Le Le Chinese Reading Pen System!
+Where to buy 樂樂文化 Le Le Chinese Reading Pen System

-In summary, the Chinese reading pen is truly a game-changer for learners of all ages.
-I highly recommend the 樂樂文化 Le Le Chinese Reading Pen system for:
+In summary, I highly recommend the 樂樂文化 Le Le Chinese Reading Pen system for:

-- Non-native parents who would like to support their child’s Chinese learning.
+- Parents with limited to no Chinese fluency who want to support their child’s learning.

-- Adult learners who want to learn common parenting and everyday vocabulary.
+- Adult learners who want to learn common parenting vocabulary.

 - Busy, native-speaking families

-- Homes with limited space – this would make a wonderful mini starter library!
+- Homes with limited space – the set would make a wonderful mini starter library!